sjullieb/WordCounter.Solution/README.md

   - Example Output: 1
 * _The program returns 0, if the sentence contains the word with a space before and non-alphabetic symbol after excluding punctuation marks .,:;!?'"._
   - Example Input Word: "cat"
-  - Example Input Sentence: "cat1 = new Cat();"
+  - Example Input Sentence: "cat+dog=fight"
   - Example Output: 0

-* _The program returns 0, if the word is a part of another word._
+* _The program returns 3, if it's a single-letter word which appears 3 times._
-  - Example Input Word: "cat"
+  - Example Input Word: "a"
-  - Example Input Sentence: "scatter"
+  - Example Input Sentence: "I have a cat, a god and a fish."
-  - Example Output: 0
+  - Example Output: 3

 ## Setup/Installation Requirements